EvoGenLab/bumblebee_pollen/README.md

 # bumblebee_pollen
-R codes for analyzing DNA metabarcoding data of bumble bees in Virginia
+R codes for analyzing DNA metabarcoding data of bumble bees in Virginia.
+Contributed by Kelsey Schoenemann.